-Checklist Prior to the trip: ☐ Review and complete this General Risk Management Checklist. ☐ If your trip includes overnights, complete and submit a 4-H Trip Plan .
-Consider the following and use this information to select an appropriate to The skill level of both 4-H members and adult volunteers, in Previous backpacking/outdoor experience Overall fitness/health CPR/1st aid knowledge (having at least one CPR/1st is recommended in all situations.
-First aid and anarequired in some situations- see the General Risk raid certified adult volunteer phylaxis/epi-pen training are Plan for communicating a cancellation to all participants and families.
-A change in weather conditions may necessitate cancelling activity.
-Weather conditions should always be evaluated at decision made whether conditions are safe for hikers. • Determine what equipment will be needed for each participant and who we equipment prior to the trip to ensure it is in good working order.
-Equipment Backpacking pack Appropriate, sturdy footwear Appropriate clothing, including rain gear Sleeping Bag Sleeping Pad Water bottles Tent(s) Tarp(s) Camp stove First aid kit in a waterproof container, including contact list DNR officer, Sherriff, etc.) Additional information on first a here).
-A map of the area you are hiking.
-Additional equipment will be needed depending on the length of your trip and other area and the state of the state o for relevant authorities (area Provide relevant information to parents/guardians ahead of time, including A trip itinerary that includes information on how to contact the ground Trip Plan that is submitted to the 4-H Program Coordinator can als Equipment list ı: p during the trip.
-(The 4-H
+Checkl ist Prior t o the trip: Review and complete this General Risk Management Checklist.
+If your trip includes overnights, complete and submit a 4-H Trip Plan Consider the following and use this information to select an appropriate trail and experience: The skill level of both 4-H members and adult volunteers, including: Previous backpacking/outdoor experience Overall fitness/health CPR/1st aid knowledge (having at least one CPR/1st aid certified adult volunteer is recommended in all situations.
+First aid and anaphylaxis/epi-pen training are required in some situations- see the General Risk Management Checklist.
+Plan for communicating a cancellation to all participants and families. • A change in weather conditions may necessitate cancelling and/or rescheduling your activity.
+Weather conditions should always be evaluated at the time of the activity and a decision made whether conditions are safe for hikers. □ Additi Determine what equipment will be needed for each participant and who will be providing it.
+Inspect equipment prior to the trip to ensure it is in good working order.
+Equipment may include: - Backpacking pack - Appropriate, sturdy footwear - Appropriate clothing, including rain gear - Sleeping Bag - Sleeping Pad - Water bottles - Tent(s) - Tarp(s) - Camp stove - First aid kit in a waterproof container, including contact list for relevant authorities (area DNR officer, Sherriff, etc.) Additional information on first aid kit contents can be found here) A map of the area you are hiking.
+Provide relevant information to parents/guardians ahead of time, including: O A trip itinerary that includes information on how to contact the group during the trip.
+(The 4-H Trip Plan that is submitted to the 4-H Program Coordinator can also be provided to parents).
+O Equipment list